 When it comes to buying a property – there are of course costs which require you to pay tax to the government (stamp duty).
-From 1st July to 30th September 2021, you won’t have to pay stamp duty on residential properties costing up to £250,000.
 If you’re a first timer, you won’t need to pay it on homes costing up to £300,000, and you’ll pay a discounted rate on homes up to £500,000.
 A win win situation, right?

-If you want to work out how much stamp duty you’ll pay on your humble abode – we’ve made a table below with all the information you need.
+If you want to work out how much stamp duty you’ll pay on your new abode – we’ve made a table below with all the information you need.

 Interested in knowing how much you would pay on a Shared Ownership home?
 Click here to calculate how much stamp duty you would pay.
 However, if you would like advice which takes into consideration your own personal circumstances, we recommend seeking independent legal advice.

 When there’s a house involved – there’s always legalities too of course.
 Normally, you'll need to pay a solicitor or licensed conveyancer to cover the cost of all the chunky paperwork that comes with buying a home.
-This includes conveyancing (dealing with the transfer of ownership), making sure paperwork is in order and checking for anything that could cause a nasty surprise further down the line.
+This includes conveyancing (dealing with the transfer of ownership), making sure paperwork is in order and checking for anything that could cause any surprises further down the line.